 So, with 2000 or so companies in the US licensed to sell life insurance, what I’m saying is that there are really only about 20 that are serious about underwriting and accepting impaired risk life insurance applications.
-It seems absurdly low but it is real.
+It seems absurdly low, but it is real.
 In some areas of underwriting such as type 1 diabetes, 20 companies is too high.

 2. Don’t go to your auto and homeowners insurance agent.
-They may be darn good at auto and homeowners but they don’t have a clue about life insurance in general and impaired risk life insurance at all.
+They may be darn good at auto and homeowners but they don’t have a clue about life insurance in general nor impaired risk life insurance at all.

-5. Don’t continue a conversation with an agent that doesn’t ask health questions that you know are relevant to mortality.
+5. Don’t continue a conversation with an agent who doesn’t ask health questions that you know are relevant to mortality.
 If they essentially ask you “have you had any health problems”, they’re not doing their homework and the application is headed somewhere you don’t want to go.

 6. Don’t fall for the “no exam” or “no health questions” nonsense.
 They are both a ploy to get perfectly healthy people scared to apply for and be approved for much better insurance.
 There is nothing in a life insurance exam that you don’t want to know and if there is something you don’t want them to know, it’s in your medical records and they’ll find out anyway.

-10. Hang up on any agent that seems to be after your entire financial portfolio.
+10. Hang up on any agent who seems to be after your entire financial portfolio.
 If they start asking about what interest rate you’re paying on your mortgage, life insurance is just frosting on their cake.
 Before they ever talked to you they had a package in mind and an insurance product picked.
-It’s definitely not about getting you the best life insurance for your needs and budget.
+It’s definitely not about getting YOU the best life insurance for your needs and budget.